 New clothes really did give me confidence.
 They brought out a part of me that had been dormant for a long time.
 Putting on a polished sheath dress and heels was a fantastic and transformative experience.

-Luckily, in the past few years, there has been a boom in the number of companies geared toward dressing women for work through rental services or subscription boxes.
+Luckily, in the past few years, there has been a boom in the number of companies geared toward dressing women for work through personal styling services, rental services or subscription boxes.
 That includes StitchFix, Rent the Runway and MM.LaFleur.

 I recently got the chance ask MM.LaFleur founder and CEO Sarah LaFleur her advice about work and interview style.
 Sarah, a Tokyo native and Harvard grad, started the company in 2013 after working in the finance industry.
 She was frustrated with her closet, which was full of what she called “blah pantsuits.”
 Sarah and her partners at MM.LaFleur set out to make dressing for work fun and easy.
 Shopping is by appointment at one of their MM.LaFleur showrooms in New York, Washington D.C., soon Chicago or in one of their popup shops in a number of cities.
 You can also order online with their “Bento Box.”